pathunstrom/makinggames/talknotes.md

 We'll cover player input.
 Then modeling and simulation.
 At the tail end of that section, we'll cover rendering and graphics.
+(Very lightly)

 After we break from the details, we'll cover some organization.
-And finish up with some game libraries you can go try.
+And finish up with some game resources you can go checkout.

 Games, like all graphical interface programs, including your web browser are long running process.
 I guarantee the entire room has used a tool or framework that uses one.